lkloh/lkloh.github.io/_posts/2017-10-15-es6-analogies.md

 # map

-Applies a function to all elemens in the input.
+Applies a function to all elements in the input.

 Python:
 ```py